Computer Science

 CSC 230 Introduction to Database Systems (4 Credits)

-Databases form the foundation of modern commerce, social media, and government.
-This course will investigate the design and use of database systems from the traditional to the present day.
+Databases form the foundation of modern commerce, social media and government.
+This course investigates the design and use of database systems from the traditional to the present day.
+Designation: Systems.
 Prerequisites: CSC 210 or equivalent.
-Designation: Systems.
 Enrollment limited to 30. {M}

 Fall, Spring, Variable